 Now… the sofa.
 This is the statement.
 Light bouclé feels fresh and airy.
 Dark bouclé?
 Moody, cozy, very “Netflix and never leaving this spot.”

 What we love is how it balances out modern spaces.
 Sleek metal legs, glass tables, clean lines, it all looks a little too perfect sometimes.
 Bouclé softens it just enough.
 Makes it feel lived-in.
+What makes a boucle sofa work in boucle interior design is precisely what makes the material special: it is simultaneously casual and refined.

 Don’t overthink styling